 Function: To facilitate the exchange of information and galleys of books published within the current and previous publishing years among the voting teen group members as well as the non-voting members; to annually prepare the "Teens’ Top 10" list for Teen Read Week; and to coordinate the public electronic vote.
-To assist with the collection and vetting of applications from libraries who wish to host an offical reading group.
+To assist with the collection and vetting of applications from libraries who wish to host an official reading group.

 Date of Completion: Continuing

 Membership: 7 virtual members including at least two members from the previous year.

 - Current membership in YALSA